 About 156 genera and c.
 2500 species (in the broad sense) or 90 genera with c.
 1700 species (in the strict sense), cosmopolitan but particularly well represented around the Mediterranean; 20 genera and c.
 65 species (in the broad sense) or 18 genera and c.
 40 species (in the strict sense) in Australia (see note below).

 More recently reclassifed, with some previously recognised subfamilies elevated to family rank and some old family concepts reorganised and resurrected (see BWG 2016; Weigend et al. 2016).
 This classification is not yet followed here.
-See notes under Halgania and Heliotropium.
+See notes under Halgania, Heliotropium, and Phacelia.

 Boraginales Working Group (2016).
 Familial classification of the Boraginales, Taxon 65: 502-522.